joeodx/AZURE_cloud/Two_Tier_deploy/README.md

 ## Step 1 : Create a virtual network (VNet)

+"VNet" typically refers to a Virtual Network.
+In the context of computing and networking, a Virtual Network (VNet) is a simulated network infrastructure that provides the same functionalities and capabilities as a physical network but is created using software rather than hardware.

 * Navigate to the Azure portal (https://portal.azure.com).
 * In the left-hand menu, click on "Create a resource."
 * Search for "Virtual network" and select it.